Superconformal algebras and holomorphic field theories: Deformations of theories

 \subsection{An exact quantization and the QME}

-We have recalled in~\S\ref{sec: renorm} that holomorphic theories admit very well-behaved one-loop quantizations in any dimension.
-Following the earlier discussion, the approach to renormalization for holomorphic theories in the BV formalism that we take is developed in~\cite{BWhol}.
+Holomorphic field theories admit very well-behaved one-loop quantizations in any dimension.
+The approach to renormalization for holomorphic theories in the BV formalism that we take is developed in~\cite{BWhol}.
+We refer to this work for the notation and conventions used below.

 There are two approaches to producing a renormalized BV action in the case of the deformed holomorphic theory we study here: \begin{itemize} \item[(1)] Treat the deformation $z_2 \frac{\partial}{\partial \varepsilon}$ as part of the kinetic term in the action.
 This amounts to deforming the linear BV operator